Rethinking Statistics and Causality: Why Mechanisms Cannot Be Inferred from Projected Data Distributions

 Abstract

-Statistical and causal inference have become universal currencies of explanation across the sciences, particularly in domains where underlying mechanisms remain opaque.
-Their apparent rigor—spanning psychology, economics and biomedicine—rests on the assumption that patterns within data can reveal the processes that generate them.
-Yet persistent mismatches between empirical predictions and real-world behaviour expose a deeper limitation: mechanisms cannot be inferred from data distributions alone.
+Statistical and causal inference have become universal currencies of explanation across the sciences, especially where underlying mechanisms remain opaque.
+Their authority rests on the assumption that patterns in observed data can reveal the processes that generated them.
+Yet persistent mismatches between empirical findings and real-world behavior point to a deeper limitation: observed data are projections of underlying systems, not the systems themselves.
+Such projections need not preserve the structural or semantic properties of what they represent.
+As a result, operations on projected data cannot be assumed to correspond to operations on the original structure.

 Why It Matters?